mattlau1/Warframe-ItemSet-Price-Aggregator/README.md

 This is helpful for finding rare items to potentially sell or to find rare relics in your inventory.

-## Sample Output
+## Output
-The output is sorted by price (highest to lowest).
-Example:
+The program will spit out a file in the same directory called `out.txt` after it finishes running.

+Sample Output:
 ```text
 Braton Vandal Set: 226.4p
 Lato Vandal Set: 195.2p